 P. W. Atkins, J. De Paula, Chimica Fisica, quarta edizione italiana, Zanichelli, Bologna, 2004.

 P. W. Atkins, R.S.
 Friedman, Meccanica Quantistica Molecolare, Zanichelli, Bologna, 2000

-In order to prove the achievement of the expected expertises, during teaching activity (three months) the students can take three written “in itinere” tests, one each month.
+If it is possible face to face teaching, to verify the achievement of the expected expertises, during teaching activity (three months) the students can take two written “in itinere” tests.
 The exam is passed if the average mark is 18/30 and no mark of the “in itinere” tests is under 16/30.
 The results of the “in itinere” tests are published on Elly platform.
 Otherwise, there is a written examination on the whole syllabus during scheduled examination sections.

 The “in itinere” tests and the final written examination consist of open questions and problem solving.
 In such a way the students can demonstrate they have developed those learning skills that are necessary to continue to undertake further study with a high degree of independence and their ability to communicate information, ideas, problems and solutions to both specialist and non-specialist audiences.
 The students can inspect their written tests by appointment with the teacher.